Unit 3 - Practice Quiz

 Function call including passing arguments by value and passing arguments by reference Easy

-C. It provides the value of the variable num.
+C. It provides the memory address of the variable num.

-D. It provides the memory address of the variable num.
+D. It provides the value of the variable num.

 21 What is the primary consequence of calling a function before its definition appears in the source file, without providing a function prototype?